 2:4:3.
 Culvert Interceptor

 The construction of two interceptor culverts, designed to collect all drainage disposals from the entire development.

 With the system, the preservation of the environmental sanitation of the 10.10 km. manmade channel and the rehabilitation of the natural aquatic resources and marine life of LagunaLake shall systematically be managed and regulated.

 To effectively implement the project, and thru the recommendation of the Presidential Commission on RIZLAQUE Growth Area, the Sangguniang Panlalawigan passed a Resolution, SP Res.
 No. 00 -237, dated November 13 2000, approving the project as the alternative solution to the excessive demand of mass housing and the solution to the escalating squatting and pollution problem in the area.
-The same is approved by the Presidential Commission on RIZLAQUE Growth Area, dated March 26, 2001 for inclusion to the priority list among the growth development in the Province of Rizal.
-It is likewise submitted for accreditation as a Socialized and Low Cost Housing project with the Presidential Commission for the Urban Poor (PCUP) in coordination with the Cooperative Development Authority (CDA), indorsed to and simultaneously approved by the Housing and Urban Development Coordinating Council (HUDCC), dated January 8, 2002 in consultation with other related implementing agencies of the government such as the DENR and DPWH, and a proclamation of the site, Proc.
-1160 took place in October 17, 2006 allocating twenty parcels of land for the perpetual use for Home Along the Floodway housing project and other allied structures, now known, TACAPA Housing.
-A 15.50 kilometer mass housing at TAytay / CAinta / PAsig, along Manggahan Floodway.
+The same is approved by the Presidential Commission on RIZLAQUE Growth Area, dated March 26, 2001, for inclusion to the priority list among the growth development in the Province of Rizal.
+It is likewise submitted for accreditation as a Socialized and Low-Cost Housing project with the Presidential Commission for the Urban Poor (PCUP) in coordination with the Cooperative Development Authority (CDA), indorsed to and simultaneously approved by the Housing and Urban Development Coordinating Council (HUDCC), dated January 8, 2002, in consultation with other related implementing agencies of the government such as the DENR and DPWH, and a proclamation of the site, Proc.
+1160 took place on October 17, 2006, allocating twenty parcels of land for the perpetual use for Home Along the Floodway housing project and other allied structures, now known, TACAPA Housing.
+A 15.50-kilometer mass housing at TAytay / CAinta / PAsig, along Manggahan Floodway.